fpv-iplab/STMDA-RetinaNet/README.md

 <img src='STMDA-RetinaNet-step2.png' width=100%/>

 ## Installation
-You can use this repo following one of these three methods:
+You can use this repo following one of these three methods:<br>
+NB: Detectron2 0.2.1 is required, installing other versions this code will not work.

 ### Detectron 2 on your PC
 Follow the official guide to install [Detectron2 0.2.1](https://github.com/facebookresearch/detectron2/blob/master/INSTALL.md)